JochenC/JochenC.github.io/_pages/cv.md

 - Technical program committee 12th DACH+ Energy Informatics Conference, Lugano, Switzerland, 2024
 - Technical program committee 15th ACM International Conference on Future and Sustainable Energy Systems (ACM e-Energy), Singapore, 2024
 - Guest editor for a special issue on “Big Data Analytics: Moving towards applications to maintain the secure operation of carbon-neutral power grids” IEEE Open Access Journal of Power and Energy, 2024
-- Guest editor for a special issue on “explainable AI for smart grid” for IEEE Journal of Emerging and Selected Topics in Industrial Electronics, 2023
+- Guest editor for a special issue on “Explainable AI for Smart Grids” for IEEE Journal of Emerging and Selected Topics in Industrial Electronics, 2023
 - Technical program committee IEEE ISGT Europe, Novi Sad, Serbia, 2022
 - Guest editor for a special issue on “Applications of machine learning and statistical methods for dynamic security assessment on transmission systems”, Sustainable Energy, Grids and Networks, 2018
 - Reviewer of around 100+ IEEE Transactions on Power Systems, IEEE Transactions on Smart Grid, IEEE Transactions on Sustainable Energy, IEEE Transactions on Energy Markets, Policy, and Regulation, International Journal of Electrical Power & Energy Systems, Electrical Power Systems Research

 Service and leadership
 ======
-- Co-Organiser 14.
-(Hybrid) Symposium Communications for Energy System (COMFOREN), Vienna, 09/2024
+- Co-Organizer, 14th (Hybrid) Symposium on Communications for Energy Systems (COMFOREN), Vienna, 09/2024
 - Organiser workshop for industry, “AI use cases for distribution networks”, Alliander, 05/2024
 - Moderator Symposium “Wide area monitoring, and data-driven aspects for the future power system” Inauguration of Prof. Marjan Popov, Delft, 03/2024
 - Moderator panel “Roadmap of Innovating with AI for Distribution Grids”, IEEE PES ISGT Europe 2023, Grenoble France